-In 1969, the Center City Church Council (subsequently renamed Durham Congregations in Action) commissioned various studies in an effort to learn how they could best help meet the needs of the local community.
-These indicated that a program to provide meals for those who were unable to meet their own nutritional requirements was sorely needed, and Meals on Wheels Durham was founded in 1975 as a direct result.
-The first volunteers served about a dozen elderly, disabled, blind, convalescing, or undernourished clients who were essentially homebound and living alone.
-In the intervening years, Meals on Wheels Durham has experienced tremendous growth; today, the program serves more than 500 Durham County residents each weekday and delivered over 201,000 meals last year - the most in our 47-year history.
+In 1969, the Center City Church Council (subsequently renamed Durham Congregations in Action) commissioned a number of studies to learn how they could best help the community.
+Research indicated that a program to provide meals for those who were unable to meet their own nutritional needs was in clear demand.
+Meals on Wheels Durham was founded in 1975 as a direct result.
+The first volunteers served about a dozen older adults who were homebound, coping with health challenges, and living alone.
+In the intervening years, Meals on Wheels Durham has experienced tremendous growth.
+Today, the program serves more than 550 Durham County residents each weekday and delivered over 201,000 meals last year - the most in our 47-year history.